-(m) Benefits - Benefits payable are made up of pension payments and lump sums payable to members of the Fund upon retirement and death.
-These have been brought into the accounts on the basis of all valid claims approved during the year.

-- (n) Transfer Values Transfer values are those sums paid to, or received from, other pension schemes relating to periods of previous pensionable employment.
-Transfer values are calculated in accordance with the Local Government Pension Scheme Regulations and have been brought into the accounts on a cash basis. - (o) Taxation The Fund is a registered public service scheme under section (1) of Schedule 36 of the Finance Act 2004 and as such is exempt from UK income tax on interest received and from capital gains tax on the proceeds of investments sold.
+- (m) Benefits Benefits payable are made up of pension payments and lump sums payable to members of the Fund upon retirement and death.
+These have been brought into the accounts on the basis of all valid claims approved during the year. - (n) Transfer Values Transfer values are those sums paid to, or received from, other pension schemes relating to periods of previous pensionable employment.
+Transfer values are calculated in accordance with the Local Government Pension Scheme Regulations and have been brought into the accounts on a cash basis. - (o) Taxation The fund is a registered public service scheme under section (1) of Schedule 36 of the Finance Act 2004 and as such is exempt from UK income tax on interest received and from capital gains tax on the proceeds of investments sold.
 Income from overseas investments suffers withholding tax in the country of origin, unless exemption is permitted.
-Irrecoverable tax is accounted for as an expense as it arises. - (p) VAT By virtue of Lewisham Council being the administrating authority, VAT input tax is recoverable on Fund activities.
+Irrecoverable tax is accounted for as an expense as it arises.

+- (p) VAT By virtue of Lewisham Council being the administrating authority, VAT input tax is recoverable on fund activities.
 Any irrecoverable VAT is accounted for as an expense. - (q) Actuarial The adequacy of the Fund's investments and contributions in relation to its overall and future obligations is reviewed every three years by an Actuary appointed by the Council.
-The Council's Actuary, Hymans Robertson, assesses the Fund's assets and liabilities in accordance with Regulation 62 of the Local Government Pension Scheme Regulations 2013.
+The Council's Actuary, Hymans Robertson, assesses the Fund's assets and liabilities in accordance with Regulation 77 of the Local Government Scheme Regulations 1997.
 The contribution rate required for benefits accruing in future is assessed by considering the benefits which accrue over the course of the three years to the next valuation.

-The most recent triennial valuation carried out by the actuaries was as at 31 March 2019.
-Some of the financial assumptions made, with comparison to the previous valuation, are presented in the table below:
+The most recent triennial valuation carried out under Regulation 36 of the LGPS (Administration) Regulations 2008 was as at 31 March 2016.

+Some of the triennial valuation financial assumptions made, with comparison to the previous valuation, are presented in the table below:

-Financial Assumption March 2019 (%) March 2016 (%)
+Financial Assumption March 2016 (%) March 2013 (%)

-Discount Rate 3.5 4.0
+Discount Rate 4.0 4.6

-Price Inflation (CPI) 2.3 2.1
+Price Inflation (CPI) 2.1 2.5

-Pay Increases 3.0 2.9
+Pay Increases 2.9 4.3

-Benefit Increase 2.3 2.1
+Pension Increase:

+Pension in excess of GMP 2.1 2.5

+Post - 88 GMP 2.1 2.5

+Pre - 88 GMP 0.0 0.0

-CARE Revaluation 2.3 2.1
+Revaluation of Deferred Pension 2.1 2.5

-Expenses 0.7 0.6
+Expenses 0.6 0.7